 When prices are rising, the central bank raises the reserve ratio.
 Banks are required to keep more with the central bank.
 Their reserves are reduced and they lend less.
 The volume of investment, output and employment are adversely affected.
 In the opposite case, when the reserve ratio is lowered, the reserves of commercial banks are raised.
 They lend more and the economic activity is favourably affected.

 2. Selective Credit Controls:

 Selective credit controls are used to influence specific types of credit for particular purposes.
 They usually take the form of changing margin requirements to control speculative activities within the economy.
-When there is brisk speculative activity in the economy or in particular sectors in certain commodities and prices start rising, the central bank raises the margin requirement on them.
+When there is a brisk speculative activity in the economy or in particular sectors in certain commodities and prices start rising, the central bank raises the margin requirement on them.

 a.
 Change in Margin Money:

 The result is that the borrowers are given less money in loans against specified securities.
-For instance, raising the margin requirement to 70% means that the pledger of securities of the value of Rs 10,000 will be given 30% of their value, i.e. Rs 3,000 as loan.
-In case of recession in a particular sector, the central bank encourages borrowing by lowering margin requirements.
+For instance, raising the margin requirement to 70% means that the pledger of securities of the value of Rs 10,000 will be given 30% of their value, i.e. Rs 3,000 as a loan.
+In case of a recession in a particular sector, the central bank encourages borrowing by lowering margin requirements.

 Objectives of the Monetary Policy of India

 1. Price Stability: Price Stability implies promoting economic development with considerable emphasis on price stability.
 The centre of focus is to facilitate the environment which is favourable to the architecture that enables the developmental projects to run swiftly while also maintaining reasonable price stability.